MAPF-Competition/web_resource/evaluation.md

 Submissions will be evaluated using an AWS cloud compute instance with the following specifications:

+> - GPU Instance:
 >   - AMD EPYC 7R13 Processor with 32 vCPUs
 >   - 128 GiB Memory
 >   - Nvidia A10G GPU
+> - CPU Instance:
+>   - AMD EPYC 7R13 Processor with 32 vCPUs
+>   - 64 GiB Memory

 The evaluation server deploys participant code into a docker environment, which is built based on a selected Docker image.
 It provides necessary software and drivers for GPU- and CPU-based compute.